 Using reward charts alongside reading is a great way to help foster a reader’s sense of accomplishment and confidence.
 Here are some easy ways you can use them to motivate children on their reading journey.

-The Ladybird Readers series offers a large range of fun and engaging titles.
-Using reward charts alongside this series can help foster a reader’s sense of accomplishment and confidence.
-Reward charts can be tailored to individual learners and used in the classroom or at home.
+Ladybird Readers is a large range of fun and engaging books, written for young learners of English as a foreign or second language.
+Using reward charts alongside these books is a great way to help foster a reader’s sense of accomplishment and confidence; they can be tailored to individual learners and used in the classroom or at home.

-It is important to consider the needs of each learner when designing and using reward charts.
-Individual reward sheets make learning more inclusive and help celebrate different milestones for different learners.
+It is important to consider the needs of each learner when designing and using reward charts – there is no one-size-fits-all with reading.
+Individual reward sheets can make learning more inclusive and help celebrate different milestones for each learner.

-For some learners something more tactile than a reward chart may work well.
-Consider marbles in a jar, sweets in a jar or sand in a jar.
+For some learners, something more tactile than a reward chart may work well, such as marbles, sweets or even sand in a jar.
 If you’re an educator, this approach can be used as a collaborative reward for the whole class and ensures everyone is included.

 • Practise one new word every day

 • Read a page of a book every day

 • Draw a picture from the story

 Include different options so that learners have a choice and autonomy.
 Learners are often more motivated and interested when they’ve chosen their own challenge.